Overview of Cognitive Behavior Therapy Tracks

 (A) Anxiety Disorders Center

 The CBT intern will spend the majority of their time at the Anxiety Disorders Center during one of their four-month rotations.
 The Anxiety Disorders Center (ADC) is an outpatient clinic specializing in the cognitive-behavioral treatment of anxiety, mood, and obsessive-compulsive spectrum disorders.
-Interns will provide outpatient CBT to the clinic’s patients, including accelerated (daily) exposure therapy sessions to patients with moderate to severe anxiety disorders and OCD and co-facilitating an adolescent transdiagnostic group.
+Interns will provide outpatient CBT to the clinic’s patients, including accelerated (daily) exposure therapy sessions to patients with moderate to severe anxiety disorders and OCD.
+Child CBT interns will gain specific experience treating anxiety and mood disorders in our school refusal accelerated treatment program.
+Treatment combines traditional CBT for childhood anxiety and related disorders with parent management therapy to reduce excessive parental accommodation.
+There are many opportunities for parent-focused treatment of childhood anxiety within and outside of the accelerated program.
+Interns will also co-facilitate an adolescent transdiagnostic group (depending on group availability).
 Interns will also complete assessments of new patients utilizing structured diagnostic interviews and well-validated self-report measures.
-The ADC employs state of the art technology and assessment tools, including virtual reality technology, evidence based computerized assessment of treatment progress, which the interns will use in their patient care.
+The ADC employs evidence-based computerized assessment of treatment progress, which the interns will use in their patient care.
 In addition, interns will have the opportunity to contribute to research, gain experience in program development, and provide specialized CBT consultation services to other departments of the Institute of Living.
-The ADC provides services across the lifespan, although each of the two CBT interns will be assigned predominantly to either adult or children/adolescent cases.
+The ADC provides services across the lifespan, although the child CBT intern will be assigned predominantly to children/adolescent cases.

 (C) Child and Adolescent Inpatient